dansays/housesitter-instructions/README.md

 While our new 'hood may lack some of the "character" of the Village, all of life's necessities are still close-at-hand: [Hudson Greene Market](http://www.hudsongreenemarket.com/) offers healthy groceries; [Liberty Wine and Deli](https://www.yelp.com/biz/liberty-wine-and-deli-jersey-city) offers healthy bourbons and other spirits; and [Downtown Pharmacy](https://www.downtownpharmacyjc.com/) offers a pharmacy that is downtown.
 (There's also now a [CVS](https://www.cvs.com/) across the street, if you're into that whole corporate chain thing.)

-The excitement of Big Apple is but a single stop away on the PATH.
+The excitement of The Big Apple is but a single stop away on the PATH.
 From the World Trade Center Transit Hub (aka "The Oculus") you can catch the ①, ⒶⒸⒺ, ⓇⓌ, ⒿⓏ, and ④⑤.

 The PATH to WTC will be closed on non-holiday weekends for the next two fucking years for Hurricane Sandy repairs, but you can present a SmartLink card at the [Harborside Ferry Landing](https://www.nywaterway.com/HarborsideFerryLanding.aspx) for a free ferry ride to [Brookfield Place](https://www.nywaterway.com/WorldFinancialCenterTerminal.aspx).
 It's always best to check the [PATH website](https://www.panynj.gov/path/) before heading into the city over the weekend.